treffynnon/sqlstyle.guide/_includes/sqlstyle.guide.md

 ### White space

-To make the code easier to read it is important that the correct compliment of spacing is used.
+To make the code easier to read it is important that the correct complement of spacing is used.
 Do not crowd code or remove natural language spaces.

 #### Spaces